-Other than certain tax laws, there are no laws specifically providing for securitisation transactions.
+Other than certain tax laws (see question 9.2 in relation to special purpose entities which are "securitisation companies" and their treatment for tax purposes), there are no laws specifically providing for securitisation transactions.

 7.2 Securitisation Entities.
-Does England & Wales have laws specifically providing for establishment of special purpose entities for securitisation?
+Does England & Wales have laws specifically providing for the establishment of special purpose entities for securitisation?
 If so, what does the law provide as to: (a) requirements for establishment and management of such an entity; (b) legal attributes and benefits of the entity; and (c) any specific requirements as to the status of directors or shareholders?

-There are no laws specifically providing for the establishment of special purpose entities for securitisation.
+There are no laws specifically providing for the establishment of special purpose entities for securitisation (although see question 9.2 in relation to special purpose entities which are "securitisation companies" and their treatment for tax purposes).